-Proficiency credit is available at Harper College through four programs: The Advanced Placement Program (AP); College-Level Examination Program (CLEP); Harper Departmental Program (DP); and Defense Activity of Non-Traditional Educational Support (DANTES) tests.
-For listings of courses having proficiency exams and procedures for applying, contact the Assessment and Testing Center, A148, extension 2541.
+Proficiency credit is available at Harper College through the Advanced Placement Program (AP), the College-Level Examination Program (CLEP), the Harper Departmental Program (DP), and the Defense Activity of Non-Traditional Educational Support (DANTES) tests.
+For listings of courses that require proficiency exams and to obtain application procedures, contact the Assessment and Testing Center, A148, extension 2541.